DharamtejaM/PDS_Personality_Prediction_Project/My_Contribution/README.md

 ----------MY CONTRIBUTION TO THE PROJECT----------

---> I have downloaded the dataset from kaggle.
+--> I have searched the relevant dataset suitable for our project from kaggle.

 --> I have done the data preprocessing - removing the null values, duplicates and removing irrelevant data (like age<18) by droping the rows and generating useful data for interpretation.